River Glaven: Wildlife

 Water voles are present in the Glaven, in good numbers.
 Otters are difficult to see, but they make good use of the river.
-This could be one reason why mink are absent as otters are thought not to tolerate them.
+Mink were absent in 2023, after a trapping campaign in the river and its catchment area.
 Both red deer and roe deer are seen.

 The bird population reflects the range of habitats available, and the total number of species present is around 126, of which 68 have bred (these figures do not include birds of the coastal wetlands north of the coast road (A 149) at Cley).